 - increases a student's feeling of self-esteem and pride

 - makes learning a third or fourth language much easier

 Benefits of Late French Immersion Program

-- It is suitable for student who are open to the challenge of learning in a new language and willing to listen to, read and use French as much as possible.
+- It is suitable for students who are open to the challenge of learning in a new language and willing to listen to, read and use French as much as possible.

 - French Immersion begins with a period of concentration on French language development so students can achieve a strong foundation in French.